robpaud/WeatherAppProject/README.md

 # WeatherAppProject
-Created By Rob and EJ
+Created By Rob and EJ.
+Project made in Kotlin